Best Buy is exploring a new service to help seniors age in place with the assistance of a series of innovative healthcare solutions.

 Similar to other non-traditional healthcare competitors like Apple, Amazon and Walmart, who have all announced their intentions to address the healthcare market, Best Buy believes technology can help seniors stay in their own homes longer.

 Joly said their plans are not finalized and they continue to refine their strategy, experiment and iterate.

 One of Best Buy Assured Living's goals is that while your mother may be "home alone, she's not on her own".
-In that vein, they offer a series of emergency response systems, home monitoring technologies and sensors that allow caregivers and family members to monitor the activity of their loved ones in the home.
+In that vein, they offer a series of life alert systems, home monitoring technologies and sensors that allow caregivers and family members to monitor the activity of their loved ones in the home.
 All of Assured Living's products can be installed through Best Buy's Geek Squad.

 The sensor technology, if it works as advertised, is actually kind of cool.
 After about a month of tracking front-door, cabinet door and furniture sensors, it will send notifications to caregivers when those patterns are broken.
 For example, let's the front door is opened every morning between 7:30 am and 9 am.
 If it doesn't open one morning, you would be alerted, prompting you to call or drop-in to ensure everything is ok.

 Similarly, if the fridge door does not open as frequently as usual, perhaps there's a health issue that causing loss of appetite that needs to be looked into.

 The system will provide a dashboard that will allow caregivers to see sleep patterns, night time falls, lack of activity and wandering.